 There are typically three scenarios for how data is encrypted using AWS KMS.
 Firstly, you can use AWS KMS APIs directly to encrypt and decrypt data using your CMKs stored in the service.
 Secondly, you can choose to have AWS services encrypt your data using your CMKs stored in the service.
 In this case data is encrypted using data keys that are protected by your CMKs.
 Thirdly, you can use the AWS Encryption SDK that is integrated with AWS KMS to perform encryption within your own applications, whether they operate in AWS or not.

 Q: Why use envelope encryption?
 Why not just send data to AWS KMS to encrypt directly?

-While AWS KMS does support sending data less than 4 KB to be encrypted directly, envelope encryption can offer significant performance benefits.
+While AWS KMS does support sending data up to 4 KB to be encrypted directly, envelope encryption can offer significant performance benefits.
 When you encrypt data directly with AWS KMS it must be transferred over the network.
 Envelope encryption reduces the network load since only the request and delivery of the much smaller data key go over the network.
 The data key is used locally in your application or encrypting AWS service, avoiding the need to send the entire block of data to AWS KMS and suffer network latency.

 Q: What’s the difference between a CMK I create and CMKs created automatically for me by other AWS services?